-- It is possible to register for Research/Dissertation hours before you are advanced to candidacy - Your doctoral iPOS must contain exactly 12 hours of Dissertation even if you register for more.
-Please register for Dissertation hours in 3 or 6 hour increments to ensure that they will add up to exactly 12 - You may have more than 12 hours of ASB 792 Research on your doctoral iPOS, but should not have fewer - The Graduate College recommends taking ASB 792 Research until you have accumulated 12 hours, then taking ASB 799 Dissertation until you have accumulated 12 hours, and then reverting back to taking ASB 792 Research until you graduate

-Fourth Year:

-Conduct fieldwork for your dissertation research

-Fifth Year:

-- Write-up your dissertation - Submit dissertation chapter drafts to your advisor (and possibly committee members) for comments.
-Your completed dissertation must be read and approved by all committee members - Apply to graduate with your Ph.D. degree (online) - Schedule a public dissertation defense - Your dissertation defense usually consists of a brief 20-minute presentation of your dissertation, followed by Q&A with your committee members, and then questions from the audience - After you pass your dissertation defense, your committee signs the Announcement and Report for Doctoral Dissertation Defense form (emailed to them in advance)
+Before you conduct fieldwork involving human subjects, you must obtain approval from the Institutional Review Board (IRB) (see https://researchintegrity.asu.edu/) , so start planning early!
+Register for: 12 hours of ASB 792 Research, and 12 hours of ASB 799 Dissertation Notes: It is possible to register for Research/Dissertation hours before you are advanced to candidacy Your doctoral iPOS must contain exactly 12 hours of Dissertation even if you register for more.
+Please register for Dissertation hours in 3 or 6 hour increments to ensure that they will add up to exactly 12 You may have more than 12 hours of ASB 792 Research on your doctoral Fourth Year: Conduct fieldwork for your dissertation research Fifth Year: Write-up your dissertation Submit dissertation chapter drafts to your advisor (and possibly committee members) for comments.
+Your completed dissertation must be read and approved by all committee members Apply to graduate with your Ph.D. degree (online) Schedule a public dissertation defense Your dissertation defense usually consists of a brief 20-minute presentation of your dissertation, followed by Q&A with your committee members, and then questions from the audience After you pass your dissertation defense, your committee signs the Announcement and Report for Doctoral Dissertation Defense form (emailed to them in advance) Congratulations!

-Congratulations!
 You are awarded the Ph.D. in Anthropology!